zorro-del-caribe/ship-hold/README.md

 ```

-Note: any operand can be replaced by another bulder to combine/nest conditions.
+Note: any operand can be replaced by another builder to combine/nest conditions.

 #### Condition query builder API